Course Outline

 • Software as a Service (SaaS)

-Upon completing this module, students will be able to:
+Upon completion of this module, students will be able to:

-• Describe and understand the types of cloud infrastructure and services.
+• Describe and understand the different types of cloud infrastructure and services.

 • Compare private, public, and hybrid cloud deployments and scenarios.

-• Evaluate products based on their service type, IaaS, PaaS, and SaaS.
+• Evaluate products based on their type of service, including IaaS, PaaS, and SaaS.

 Module 2: Understanding and Utilizing Cloud Systems